Allergy stories Thidaa

 Can you tell us about your journey to getting a diagnosis?

-Atlas started getting severe eczema from 4 months old, especially on his face, back of head, feet and chest to the point he would scratch (especially at night) until it bled.
+Atlas started getting severe eczema from 4 months old, especially on his face, back of head, feet and chest .
+He would scratch (especially at night) until it bled.
 We were having to co-sleep with him to hold his hands down while he was sleeping.
-This caused multiple infections from the bleeding/scratching and was very weepy.
+This caused multiple infections and was very weepy.

 We went to our GP who prescribed steroids at 4 months.
 It reduced it slightly but never went away.
 After two months (Atlas was then 6 months) the GP (finally) referred us to the dermatologist.
 We mentioned if allergies were a possibility but they said not a chance.
 The dermatologist gave us stronger steroids and said “it should work if you are doing it right”.

-Covid didn’t help, no one physically saw him until he was 7.5 months at our appointment with the dermatologist.
-At the appointment and after seeing his face, the dermatologist immediately went to the allergy team and asked for an emergency appointment to do skin prick tests that day (rather than our booked time in 6 weeks).
-We found out then that he was allergic to dairy, eggs, and peanuts, and possibly gluten and soya at this time.
+Covid didn’t help.
+No one physically saw him until he was 7.5 months at our appointment with the dermatologist.
+At the appointment and after seeing his face, the dermatologist immediately went to the allergy team.
+They asked for an emergency appointment to do skin prick tests that day (rather than our booked time in 6 weeks).
+We found out then that he was allergic to dairy, eggs, and peanuts, and possibly gluten and soya.

-After the formula reaction, Atlas was prescribed a dairy free formula (amino acid) which he didn’t take to (and seems to be infamous for tasting horrible so very difficult for older babies like Atlas to take).
+After the formula reaction, Atlas was prescribed a dairy free formula (amino acid) which he didn’t take to.
+It seems to be infamous for tasting horrible so very difficult for older babies like Atlas to accept.
 So I had to keep breastfeeding – from there I went on a gluten, dairy, egg, nut and soya free diet.
 5 weeks later his eczema completely cleared up.

 We then did a wheat challenge a week after that and passed!

-Overall we were very disappointed with the NHS system, it was all too slow and mostly because they assumed we were either putting the steroids on wrong or just ignoring their advice.
+Overall we were very disappointed with the NHS system.
+It was all too slow, mostly because they assumed we were either putting the steroids on wrong or just ignoring their advice.
 Even the allergist said “we tend to get the babies too late to try and intro the foods to them.”
 So frustrating.

-Currently Atlas and I are on a dairy, egg, soya and nut free diet.
+Currently Atlas and I are on a diet free from his allergens.
 If he has an allergic reaction to something new we use Piriton (and have it with us whenever we are out).
-We have been advised that we need to wait for him to reach 10kg to get an epipen for more serious emergencies.
+We will be given an epipen for more serious emergencies.
 We have also had to go private to get more advice from an allergist and nutritionist – and just to be seen.
-If he has an eczema flare up, we use a series of three different steroids depending on severity and area on the body to control it.
+If he has an eczema flare up, we control it using a series of three different steroids (depending on severity and area on the body).

 Next steps are some food challenges and we will start him on a peanut desensitising programme to slowly build up his tolerance to peanuts.
-We are hoping it will reduce his chance of reaction from cross contamination or traces of which is really what we are very nervous about.
+We are hoping it will reduce his chance of reaction from cross contamination or traces.
+That is really what we are very nervous about.

 I’d like to go back to work and finding a nursery we are comfortable with is key.
 We like to meet the staff to discuss what to do and to get an idea of how seriously they take his allergies.
-Most nurseries are nut free now which helps ease our anxiety but we have learnt we can’t predict or control everything.
+Most nurseries are nut free now which helps ease our anxiety.
+But, we’ve learnt we can’t predict or control everything.

 The weeks and months after having a baby are such a vulnerable time for new mums, and allergies can make this especially challenging.
 How did Atlas’ allergies affect this period for you, and what would you say to help other mums in the same position?

-Atlas seemed to develop his allergies later around 4 months.
+Atlas seemed to develop his allergies later, at around 4 months.

-My advice (especially if you are in the UK) is to challenge your GP and if you know something isn’t right then call them everyday or really push for a referral.
-Especially at the beginning there is a lot of “babies have rashes or gas; just give it time it will be fine” or “it’s because you are a FTM but don’t worry” so stand your ground and trust your gut!!
+My advice (especially if you are in the UK) is to challenge your GP.
+If you know something isn’t right then call them everyday or really push for a referral.
+Especially at the beginning there is a lot of “babies have rashes or gas; just give it time it will be fine”.
+Or “it’s because you are a first time mum, but don’t worry”.
+Stand your ground and trust your gut!!
 We now challenge every statement or research online to see if there is evidence or studies of other approaches.

 If you aren’t getting answers then find the money to do a private session.
 We finally did at the 6 month mark and the doc immediately said allergies (and this was on Zoom!!).